wrufay/dailybread/README.md

 1. visit https://dailybread.streamlit.app
 2. wake up the app if it's asleep
-3. open up your irl bible (yup, this is meant to supplement, not replace!)
+3. open up your irl bible
-4. search up the passage you're studying (detailed search instructions in the sidebar)
+4. search up the passage you're studying
-5. whenever you run into something that confuses you or a word you dont know - simply ask the chat! it knows what passage you're looking at, so you dont need to feed it context, simply ask "what does ... mean?"
+5. whenever you run into something that confuses you or a word you dont know - simply ask the chat! it knows what passage you're looking at, so you dont need to feed it context. simply ask "what does ... mean?"
-6. use the link provided for enduring word bible commentary for detailed real life explanations - can't rely on ai :)
+6. use the link provided for enduring word bible commentary for detailed real life explanations
-7. (optional) create an account / log in to save your passages and notes for easy access
+7. create an account / log in to save your passages and notes for easy access

 it's that simple! reducing the friction to open your bible -> get more out of the word of God. no more having to open a million tabs, and more of making this habit easier.